University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/pathogens_and_metagenomics/assembly_short_read.md

 ## 1.1 Learning Outcomes
 1. Learn how to perform a *de novo* bacterial genome assembly
 2. Learn about assembly metrics and how to assess the quality of an assembly
-3. Investigate the impact of sequencing depth on assembly quality

 # **2. Setup**